Why Bhangarh Gets So Quiet in the Evening

 That doesn’t mean the fort becomes some dramatic animal corridor in front of visitors.

 It means the area becomes less human and more ecological.
+And that changes what you hear.

+A rustle no longer sounds like another visitor.
 A distant cry no longer feels easy to place.

 Movement becomes audible before it becomes visible.
+That uncertainty adds tension to silence.

 This Is Also Why the Restriction Is Practical, Not Mystical